 There are many ways that visors can be attached to helmets.
 Some are better than others and here are the most common types and what type of helmets they appear on.

 A screw-in visor is what the higher quality mountain bike helmets use.
-They are durable, can withstand a few branches and a crash, and are typically screwed into a moulded on nut which allows the visor to be adjustable.
+They are durable, can withstand a few branches and a crash.
+They are typically screwed into a moulded on nut which allows the visor to be adjustable.

 A snap-on visor typically doesn’t last very long.
-Usually, this method is used for children’s helmets which are expected to be replaced frequently (as the child’s head grows, and because children are expected to crash more frequently, leading to the helmet needs replacing more often).
+Usually, this method is used for children’s helmets which are expected to be replaced frequently anyway.

-It doesn’t take much for the visor to come off, which is good if a child crashes at a slow-pace but the visor gets in the way.
+It doesn’t take much for the visor to come off.
+Which is good if a child crashes at a slow-pace, stopping the visor from getting in the way.
 But not so good if an adult is tackling a trail and sweeps past a branch which removes the visor involuntarily.

 Snap-on helmets are generally found on cheaper helmets which are not recommended for off-road riding.